 Printing Resolution: For Finer, More Detailed Output

-As we saw earlier, a 3D printer basically works by shaping several thin layers of molten plastic according to the instructions you coded in.
+A 3D printer basically works by shaping several thin layers of molten plastic according to the instructions you coded.
 The width of these layers, in this case, will be different in different 3D printer models.
 The layer height is what dictates the resolution of the final product.
 In fact, the resolution is even measured in microns 0.001mm.
 Lower microns mean higher resolution.

 In this case, the thinner the layers, the more the layers needed to print an object, resulting in finer details.
 Today’s 3D printers have a resolution of about 200 microns which will produce pretty decent quality prints.
 You can get more high-end ones with a resolution of 100 microns, with others going as high as 20 microns.